Q:

 5. other differences

-in addition to the above structure, physical properties and chemical reaction characteristics, acetaldehyde and ethanone also have significant differences in other aspects:
+in addition to the above structure, physical characteristics and chemical interaction characteristics, acetaldehyde and ethanone also have signifiis able tot differences in other aspects:

-• The preparation of ethanone is usually obtained by the dehydration reaction of ethanol.
-The reaction conditions include catalyst and heating: CH, CH, CH, OH, CH, COCH.
+acetaldehyde is able to be prepared by the oxidation interaction of ethanol, the specific interaction is: CH, CH, CH, H, O. I've found that The preparation of ethanone is usually obtained by the dehydration interaction of ethanol.
+Based on my observations, The interaction conditions include catalyst and heating: CH, CH, CH, OH, CH, COCH.
+Makes sense, right?.
+Biodegradability

 6. Summary